prestia/mediumtonys/_posts/2023-9-3-beat-faqs.md

 ![Chart of recommended oil weights by outside temperature.](assets/img/beat-faqs/oil-chart.jpg)

-The part number for the oil filter is #15400-PLM-A02 and should be pretty widely available in the U.S. Honda recommends replacement every 20,000 km or 12,500 mi.
+The part number for the oil filter is #15400-PLM-A02 and should be pretty widely available in the U.S. Honda recommends replacement every 20,000 km (≈12,500 mi).

 ### Transmission oil

 Honda recommends 10w30 oil or Honda MTF.
-Replacement is recommended every 40,000 km or 25,000 mi.
+Replacement is recommended every 40,000 km (≈25,000 mi).

 ### Coolant